 Injured tissue anastomoses or bonds created by the fibroblasts or osteoblasts break with continued movement of the body part.
-This creates a new trauma which starts the cycle of injury over again.
+This creates a new trauma that starts the cycle of injury over again.
 To heal adequately, the tissue must rest well enough, long enough.
 If the cycle of continued injury is not broken these acute traumas turn into chronic issues.

-Cycle of continued injury
+Cycle of Continued Injury

-With inadequate rest and continued overuse of involved tissues leads to:
+Trauma with inadequate rest and continued overuse of involved tissues leads to:

 ↑ muscle/tendon tearing

 Loss of Strength

 If the cycle of injury continues, the tissues eventually rupture, pulling away from the bone or one another, requiring surgery to repair the damage.
 Leaving the injury without repairing it means losing the use of the injured tissues permanently.
 Other tissues will now be at risk for the same cycle, ultimately ending in a disability.
 Too often, the end point of the cycle is being placed in a nursing home.
 Ending the cycle by using appropriate treatment strategies will promote adequate healing so that you can resume your normal lifestyle.
 Learning to change your behavior and recognize early signs of tissue damage will help you prevent recurrence.